-Steakhouse classic desserts like brownies and malva pudding grace the menu.
-While it may seem rather pedestrian, a spoonful of a faultless crème brûlée is a rather pleasing end to this delightful experience.
+Classic steakhouse desserts like brownies and malva pudding grace the menu.
+While it may seem rather pedestrian, a spoonful of faultless crème brûlée was a rather pleasing end to this delightful experience.

 Warm and inviting staff and a convivial Greg make sure you’re well taken care of.

-The cosy space with crammed in tables add to the charm of this neighbourhood eatery.
-The diners at the next table are bound to strike up a conversation due to the warm vibes of this restaurant.
+The cosy space with crammed-in tables add to the charm of this neighbourhood eatery, and the warm vibes mean the diners at the next table might just strike up a conversation.

 Eat Out critics dine unannounced and pay for their meals in full.
 Read our full editorial policy here.